Maine Roads Scholarship Program

 - Work in Maine in a licensed or certified child care and early education program.
-Your current worksite must be enrolled with Quality for ME.

 - Be accepted and enrolled into a one-year certificate, Associate's, Bachelor's, or Master's degree program at an accredited Maine college, or be pursuing a CDA, 081 Early Childhood Teacher Certification or 282 Teacher of Children with Disabilities Certification.

 - If enrolled in college half time or more (2 courses/6 credit hours in any semester during the academic year), apply for Financial Aid through FAFSA.

 - Be a member of the Maine Roads to Quality Registry.